will4skill/algo-review/README.md

 ## 4. Contains Duplicate
 **Reference:** https://leetcode.com/problems/majority-element/solutions/51712/python-different-solutions/

-**Input:** Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.
+**Description:** Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.

 **Constraints:** 1 <= nums.length <= 10^5, -10^9 <= nums[i] <= 10^9